darlean-io/darlean.ts/examples/readme.md

 # Example 1: Tutorial.
 A distributed oracle.

-In this tutorial, we will show you the basics of actor oriented programming with Darlean by making a distributed oracle to which we can everything we want to know, like "What is the temperature of tomorrow?" or "How much does a bottle of wine cost?".
+In this tutorial, we will show you the basics of actor oriented programming with Darlean by making a distributed oracle to which we can ask whatever we'd like to know, like "What is the temperature of tomorrow?" or "How much does a bottle of wine cost?".

 * Part 1: [The basics](src/oracle/1_the_basics) - A basic oracle using virtual actor technology